About Nicola Roos

 International arts and culture publication, DANTE Mag, published a short video on YouTube where editor Massimo Gava and graphic designer Mark Beech discuss my work.
 The focus of this discussion falls on my DIS(re)MEMBERINGS series from 2016.

-This is in wake of an interview with me - composed by Heidi Erdmann - that was published in the printed edition of the magazine's June/July 2017 edition.
+This is in wake of an interview with me that was published in the printed edition of the magazine's June/July 2017 edition.
 The interview is a follow-up piece to an article about my No Man's Land sculptures, that was featured on the cover of the magazine in June/July 2016.
 Read the article here.

 View the video on the left.